ekundayo-ab/hello-books/README.md

 With this application users are able to find and rent books.
 The application also has an admin section where the admin can do things like add books, delete books, increase the quantity of a book etc.

 ## Features
-HelloBookds consists of the following features:
+HelloBooks consists of the following features:

 ### Authentication
 - It uses JSON Web Token (JWT) for authentication.